majorhenry/loanapplication-api-v1/readme.md

 # A short Write-up
 ```
 In this project, I used AI (chatgpt) extensivly as a search engine for debugging, summarizing library documentation and generating basic template before advancing the project, to be more profesional and easy to maintain.

 To avoid a situation where this project works well on my machine but fails in production, I decided to use docker to ensure consistency throught out the project.
 I also used .env file to store sensitive informations and are passed securely when needed.
+In this project user input values are passed through try and catch block to handle  error, then the values are validated using "express-validator" , which output valuable error message if the input value is a wrong value type.
 ```

 # ✅ Infrastructure & AWS Deployment